 However, knowing that you’re not alone on the journey will make it so much easier to walk the path.
 I quickly glanced out into the audience and saw people that I knew and remembered their stories, I remembered their wins and I remembered why I was standing there.
 This leads into the next topic of owning our achievements.

-Own Your Achievements & Build Your Swipe File To Defeat Imposter Syndrome.
+3. Own Your Achievements & Build Your Swipe File

 When you start to hear the ANTs look at your swipe file and start rattling off your accomplishments.
 Hearing proof of your own wins and how they have helped someone will help you look at your work as more than just work – and you’ll be able to focus on the impact you’re making in the world.

 There’s no shame in having imposter syndrome, as you can tell from this post you are indeed in good company.
-From industry leaders to hobbyist we all experience the self-doubt.
-However, the difference for most people is their ability to talk about the issue and face it head on.
+From industry leaders to hobbyists we all experience self-doubt.
+However, the difference for most people is their ability to talk about the issue and face it head-on.
 You don’t have to deal with imposter syndrome alone – find a group of friends, business besties, and even customers that appreciate you today.
-Just talk to someone that you trust, tell them what you’re feeling and have them remind you about your swipe file.
+Just talk to someone that you trust, tell them what you’re feeling, and have them remind you about your swipe file.

 Follow my lead, don’t remain alone with your ANTs and reach out to others around you for help.
-If personally chatting through social media, in person with friends or family isn’t enough you can always find a career counselor or support group online to join.
+If personally chatting through social media or in-person with friends or family isn’t enough, you can always find a career counselor or support group online to join.
 Exchanging ideas and talking to others in our same space usually helps us realize that the imposter syndrome feelings are more common than we think.

 - Start building your swipe file TODAY by leaving a comment below about ONE positive moment in your business that made an impact on someone else’s life.